 Father’s Day 2022: Top Things To Do In San Francisco

-For many families, Father’s Day will be extra special this year in San Francisco.
-That’s because for the first time in two years, you and others will have more options on things to do.
+Father’s Day will be extra special this year in San Francisco for many families.
+That’s because, for the first time in two years, you and others will have more options on things to do.
 What’s more, there will be less restrictions on what you can and cannot do.
-For example, you won’t have to wear a mask in public places unless of course, you want to.
-Moreover, the practice of social distancing in restaurants, bars and venues is easing off.
+For example, you won’t have to wear a mask in public unless you want to.
+Moreover, social distancing in restaurants, bars, and venues is easing.
 With all this in mind, have you already made plans for this coming Sunday?
-If not, here are a few ideas to get your started on your planning for Father’s Day.
+If not, here are a few ideas to start planning for Father’s Day.

 Have a Backyard BBQ

-Having a barbecue is certain to be among the most popular things to do on Father’s Day.
-However, for this occasion, do you want your father or spouse to do all the work?
-On the other hand, does he want to do the grilling or food preparation?
-After all, this is his day to essentially do whatever he wants to do.
-Ultimately, the decision is his to make to help out or relax in your hammock or lounge chair.
+Having a barbecue will surely be among the most popular things to do on Father’s Day.
+However, do you want your father or spouse to do all the work for this occasion?
+On the other hand, does he want to grill or prepare food?
+After all, this is his day to do whatever he wants essentially.
+Ultimately, he decides to help out or relax in your hammock or lounge chair.
 Either way, he gets to eat and drink what he wants!

 Beer Tasting

 Having a glass of beer is yet another popular thing to do on Father’s Day.
-In this case, San Francisco has a nice selection of beer gardens and breweries.
-Although you may already have a favorite, there are others that deserve your attention.
-For instance, there is Biergarten in Hayes Valley and Zeigeist in the Mission District.
+In this case, San Francisco has an excellent selection of beer gardens and breweries.
+Although you may already have a favorite, others deserve your attention.
+For instance, Biergarten is in Hayes Valley, and Zeitgeist is in the Mission District.
 That’s not to mention additional favorites like Barbottle Brewing Co. and 21st Amendment Brewery.
-If that’s not enough, dad might like to go on a craft beer walking tour.
+If that’s not enough, Dad might like to go on a craft beer walking tour.
 If so, you need to book sooner than later.
-Lastly, don’t overlook a brewery tour, notably tour and tasting at the legendary Anchor Brewing.
+Lastly, don’t overlook a brewery tour, notably a tour and tasting at the legendary Anchor Brewing.

 Father’s Day Golf

 Does your father or spouse like to play golf?
-If so, have you already made reservations at his favorite San Francisco golf course?
-Not only will top spots like the Olympic Club and TPC Harding Park be busy but every other local golf course.
-In the event you haven’t already booked reservations for a round of golf, you need to start looking now.
-Fortunately, you have some options for him to play.
-Take for example the public golf courses at Lincoln Park and Golden Gate Park.
-In addition is the very popular nine-hole Gleneagles course at McLaren Park.
-Whatever your choice is, it’s important to realize that booking a reservation needs to be done as soon as possible.
+Have you already made reservations at his favorite San Francisco golf course?
+Top spots like the Olympic Club and TPC Harding Park will be busy and every other local golf course.
+If you haven’t already booked reservations for a round of golf, you need to start looking now.
+Fortunately, you have some options for him to play—for example, there are public golf courses at Lincoln Park and Golden Gate Park.
+In addition, there is the top-rated nine-hole Gleneagles course at McLaren Park.
+Whatever your choice is, it’s essential to realize that booking a reservation needs to be done as soon as possible.

 Related: BEI Hotel San Francisco: Alternative to Expensive Luxury Hotels